Exordium-Project/e-shop/README.md

 The server application is a Node JS application.

 ### Local setup
-1. Start the database with Docker
+1. Start the MySQL database containter with Docker locally

     **folder /compose**  ```docker-compose up -d```